ANDALUCIA BIKE RACE - Mountain bike race

 Andalucía Bike Race 2019

-The Andalucía Bike Race 2019 (9th edition) is 380km in total divided into six stages with a departure from Linares in Jaén province again and a final in Córdoba city.
-It takes place a month later than usual between Monday 8th April and Saturday 13th April March.
+The Andalucía Bike Race 2019 (9th edition) took place 8 April - 13 April 2019.
+The 380km course was divided into six stages with a departure from Linares in Jaén province again and a final in Córdoba city.
+It took place a month later than usual.
 All the races have a circular route and start and finish in the same town, but a different town each day.

-The first flash stage on Monday 8th, the start will be an individual time trail.
+The first flash stage on Monday 8th, the start was an individual time trail.
 38 km time trail around the mining area of Linares.

-The second stage on Tuesday 9th of 75 km the riders leave Linares together heading to the Rumblar reservoir and the village of Baños de la Encina.
+The second stage on Tuesday 9th of 75 km the riders left Linares together heading to the Rumblar reservoir and the village of Baños de la Encina.

-The third stage on Wed 10th of 70 km with a start and finish from Andújar including the climb to the top of the Virgen de la Cabeza.
+The third stage on Wed 10th of 70 km with a started and finished in Andújar including the climb to the top of the Virgen de la Cabeza.

 The shorter fourth stage on Thursday 11th of 54 km with a start and finish is Villafrance de Cordoba.